 She is a recipient of the prestigious Emerging Cinematographer Award (2018) from the Cinematographer's Guild for her work on the short Internet Gangsters.

 In 2003, Robbins graduated with her MFA in Cinematography from AFI.

-Over the past 15 years, Robbins has built a well-rounded career working in the scripted world, while developing solid skills in the impro-style filmmaking that has flooded the entertainment industry.
-Her unique combination of skills, knowledge of cutting-edge technology and versatility with creative styles, makes her an outstanding cinematographer on every type of production.
+Over the past 20 years, Robbins has developed a unique combination of skills, knowledge of cutting-edge technology and versatility with creative styles, makes her an outstanding cinematographer on every type of production.

 Los Angeles, CA 90013